-A concussion is a traumatic injury to the brain that is estimated to affect upwards of 3 million people across the United States on a yearly basis.
+A concussion is a traumatic injury to the brain that affects 3 million people across the United States yearly.
 Your brain, which has a gelatin-like consistency, is cushioned from everyday bumps by the cerebrospinal fluid inside your skull.
-However, when a blow to the head, neck, or upper body occurs with sufficient force, it can cause your brain to rapidly shift back and forth against the inside of the skull causing a concussion.
+However, when a blow to the head or neck occurs with force, it can cause your brain to rapidly shift back and forth causing a concussion.

-Concussions can cause a variety of symptoms that can range from mild to severe depending on the individual and the nature of the injury.
+Concussions can cause a variety of symptoms that can range from mild to severe.
 Symptoms of concussion can usually be placed into four categories: physical, mood-related or emotional, cognitive, and sleep-related.
 Common post-concussion symptoms include:

 - Difficulty remembering, concentrating, or thinking clearly

 - Balance problems

 - Nervous or anxious

 - Sleeping more or less than usual